-With that in mind, I have a react app for us to take a look at, and it's in this e-commerce site.
-Let's click in and browse our products.
-It's taking a long time for this to load.
+With that in mind, I have a React app for us to take a look at, and it's in this ecommerce site.
+So let's click in and browse our products, and browse our products.
+Okay, it's taken a long time for this to load.
 We'll have to look into that a bit later, but we'll just have to continue on with the user flow here eventually.
-I'll add a couple of items to our cart here, proceed to checkout, and I think we'll proceed to checkout.
-This is a horrible demo site, obviously.
+Okay, I'll add a couple items to our cart here, proceed to checkout, and I think we'll proceed to checkout.
+Okay, this is a horrible demo site, obviously.
 We encountered an error, surprise, surprise.
 But let's take off our end-user hat for a moment, put on our developer hat, and see what's going on.
-Let's open our developer tools, look at the console, reproduce it, look at the network tab, cross-reference our source code.
-I mean, there's plenty of things we can do and gets a bit tedious.
-Thankfully, we've got Sentry set up and we can do it all in that one place.
+Let's open our developer tools, look at the console, reproduce it.
+Look at the network tab, cross-reference our source code.
+I mean, there's plenty of things we can do and it gets a bit tedious.
+Thankfully we've got Sentry set up and we can do it all in that one place.
 I'll show you how we got started.
-That's in the Sentry documentation page, docs.sentry.io, write it down.
+That's in the Sentry documentation page, docs.sentry.io.
+Write it down.
 In any case, we've got our supported platforms in this button here.
-Pride of place, we have react on the front page, so you don't have to go far.
-Click into that, it's an easy installation, npm install or yarn add, and a few lines of code to configure it.
+Pride of place, we have React on the front page, so you don't have to go far.
+Click into that, it's an easy installation, NPM install or Yarn add and a few lines of code to configure it.

+We can add our own tags if we'd like, but let's just skip ahead and go to what we're all thinking about.
+That's the stack trace.
 In a Sentry-less world, we'd get minified stack trace, which is not the funnest thing to understand.
-But during our build process, we've uploaded our source maps and Sentry is able to take our source maps against the stack trace that was provided and unminify in this beautiful stack trace we've got here, human readable, highlighting the exact line that it hit on for this error.
+But during our build process, we've uploaded our source maps and Sentry's able to take our source maps against the stack trace that was provided and unminify in this beautiful stack trace we've got here, human-readable, highlighting the exact line that it hit on for this error.
 We've even got this if statement details on that, and the response that okay was false.